Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Introduction

-One challenge in CQFT is the well-known ambiguity of particle number at transient times (see, for example \cite{ildertonadia}).
-The expectation value of the particle number (or density) operator, or the contribution to this expectation value from states with given momentum and spin labels, is in general dependent on the basis of one-particle states used to define these (second quantized) operators.
+One challenge in CQFT is the ambiguity of particle number at transient times (see, for example \cite{ildertonadia}).
+The expectation value of the particle number (or density) operator, or the contribution to this from given momentum / spin states, is in general dependent on the basis of one-particle states used to define these (second-quantized) operators.
 This reflects the inequivalence of the asymptotic vacua (and indeed that of the instantaneous Hamiltonian) which lead to different mode decompositions of the field -- which also shows pair creation to be down to vacuum decay.
-For example, when particle numbers are computed using a mode expansion in terms of adiabatic eigenstates of the Dirac equation built from the vacuum state in the asymptotic future, the resulting particle numbers at a given time correspond to those that would be observed asymptotically if the external background were removed instantaneously \cite{ildertonadia}; these numbers can vary across a range orders of magnitude larger than the physical, asymptotic number of created pairs.
-To mitigate this ambiguity, calculations are typically performed in field configurations that vanish asymptotically in space or time, where an unambiguous particle interpretation in terms of free asymptotic states is available far from the interaction region \cite{ours_qft_klein,ours_strictly_local,ours_tun_comp}.
+For example, when particle numbers are computed using a mode expansion in terms of adiabatic eigenstates of the Dirac equation built from the vacuum state in the asymptotic future, the resulting particle numbers correspond to those that would be observed asymptotically if the external background were removed instantaneously \cite{ildertonadia}; these can vary over orders of magnitude larger than the physical, asymptotic number of created pairs.
+To mitigate this ambiguity, calculations are typically performed in fields that vanish asymptotically in space or time, where an unambiguous particle interpretation is available far from the interaction region \cite{ours_qft_klein,ours_strictly_local,ours_tun_comp}.
 Similarly, in the present work, the extended CQFT framework for curved spacetimes is applied to backgrounds that are asymptotically flat.
 Importantly, however, a central advantage of CQFT is its ability to evaluate real-time, spatially or momentum resolved observables, such as charge densities and currents, at finite times and in arbitrary background fields, independently of a specific particle interpretation.